 K. DiResta Design, Inc

-After Kathleen received her B.F.A in sculpture and art history in 1994, she assisted three different jewelry designers in running their businesses, creating, and selling their collections.
+After Kathleen received her B.F.A in sculpture and art history, she assisted three different jewelry designers in running their businesses, creating, and selling their collections.

 Since 1997, Kathleen has been designing and creating her own line of jewelry as K. DiResta Design, Inc. Kathleen handcrafts each unique, geometric piece of jewelry.
 Her palette includes exceptional combinations of sterling silver, brass, f gems, and beads.
 Kathleen's designs have sold nationally through galleries, boutiques, and high-end craft shows.